Federal Direct Graduate PLUS Loan

 - Can choose from several repayment plans that are designed to meet the needs of almost any borrower, and you can switch repayment plans if your needs change.

 - Decide how much you wish to borrow.
 Refer back to the first page section on "How Much Can I Borrow?"

 - Request a Graduate Plus loan at www.studentloans.gov.

-- Complete the PLUS Master Promissory Note (MPN) on the internet at www.studentloans.gov.
+- Complete the PLUS Master Promissory Note (MPN) and Entrance Counseling online at www.studentloans.gov.
 We will not disburse a loan until the MPN has been signed.